talloakdesign/ahuntsic360/README.md

 # log
 * <strong>Final Alpha</strong> (11/11/2016) - full tour with all captured areas.
 Elevator navigation is not included in this build, scheduled for Beta 1.
 Navigation can be done between the slide groups using up/down keys.
 * <strong>Beta 1</strong> (11/15/2016) - elevator navigation included (A, B, C, G).
 Note that stairwells are not used for navigation by intention, with the except of T stairwell and windowed stairwell in B.
+* <strong>Beta 2</strong> (121/30/2016) - corrections to elevator zoom/pan.
+Adjustment to order of panos inside groups.